 It’s mostly scripted, model-swap destruction and not physics-based procedural destruction.
 BF3/BF4 destruction is very old tech, not much different than Red Faction from 2001.
 If you want to see impressive destruction, or physics in general, check out PhysX tech demos or mess around in the free PhysX SDK.
 Or try the free game Warmonger: Operation Downtown Destruction which uses PhysX for a high amount of procedural destruction.
 Red Faction: Guerrilla also demonstrates much more advanced destruction.

-The most common myth however is that the Battlefield games are tactical, strategic, and/or realistic shooters.
+The most common video game myth however is that the Battlefield games are tactical, strategic, and/or realistic shooters.
 People who call it realistic are just clueless.
 The ballistic system and weapon/equipment handling are all very arcade-like.
 The fact that you can have a team of 15 snipers or medics is not realistic.
 Vehicle operation with two guys doing everything is unrealistic.
 If you want realistic, you want ArmA.

 Or if you want greater realism and hardcore gameplay in a similar type of game, play Battlefield 2: Project Reality, Squad, Rising Storm/Red Orchestra 2, and Rising Storm 2: Vietnam.

 Those who call it tactical and strategic also just lack exposure to actual tactical, strategic games.
 Come on, you guys haven’t played Rainbow Six?
 Get Raven Shield from Steam to see what a tactical shooter is like.